dynatrace-ace/data-access-and-partitioning/roles/my-use-case/files/lab/lab-guide/content/02-metadata-enrichment/index.md

 - `dt.cost.costcenter`
 - `dt.cost.product`
 > The idea is to explore different enrichment strategies using Kubernetes and understand trade offs between approaches.
+> If your cluster hasn't been activated yet for the new Kubernetes app, please do that manually.

 #### Step 1: Understand Why Metadata Enrichment Matters
 💡 Enrichment helps with access control, cost allocation, segmentation, and governance.
 We are trying to make sure that observability data is tagged with meaningful context.